Doctor Light (Arthur Light): The New 52

-During the "Forever Evil" storyline, Doctor Light's body unleashes energy that destroys Washington, D.C.'s A.R.G.U.S. headquarters and exposes the A.R.G.U.S.
-Agents to it.
-Etta Candy is approached by an energy manifestation of Dr. Light.
-Doctor Light appears in Los Angeles and is found by the Crimson Men.
-The Crimson Men take Dr. Light to their secret location, and promise to make him human again in exchange for information on Steve Trevor.
-Dr. Light heads to Steve Trevor's location and states he must kill him for him to live.
-Killer Frost faces off against Doctor Light.
-Doctor Light hurls her into Steve's ice-block, freeing him.
-While Killer Frost holds Light back, Steve sneaks up behind him and wraps the Lasso of Truth around him.
-Compelled by its power, Doctor Light explains that he died and woke up confused.
-He was told what to do and where Steve would be.
-The Crimson Men had told him the truth that Arthur Light is dead.
-Horrified by his own self-realization, Doctor Light disappears in a blast of light energy.
+During the "Forever Evil" storyline, Light unleashes energy that destroys Washington, D.C.'s A.R.G.U.S. headquarters and exposes the A.R.G.U.S. agents to it.
+Etta Candy is approached by an energy manifestation of Light.
+Light appears in Los Angeles and is found by the Crimson Men.
+The Crimson Men take Light to their secret location and promise to make him human again in exchange for information on Steve Trevor.
+Light heads to Trevor's location and states he must kill him for him to live.
+Killer Frost faces off against Light, holding him off so that Trevor can subdue him with the Lasso of Truth.
+Compelled by its power, Light explains that he died and woke up confused.
+He was told what to do and where Trevor would be.
+The Crimson Men had told him the truth that Light is dead.
+Horrified by his own self-realization, Light disappears in a blast of energy.

 Doctor Light later resurfaces, now sporting his classic appearance.
-He states that his human body is still dead, and that he now merely exists as a construct of living light energy.
-It is also implied that he used to be a villain prior to his brief stint as a member of the Justice League, indicating his backstory has been retconned to some degree.
-Having been cut off from his wife and daughters, Arthur has fled to the country of Chetland where he is given asylum in exchange for his services.
-After a conversation with Deathstroke, Arthur contemplates the possibility of returning to a life of villainy.
+He states that his human body is dead and that he now exists as a construct of living light.
+Having been cut off from his wife and daughters, Light flees to the country of Chetland, where he is given asylum in exchange for his services.
+After a conversation with Deathstroke, Light contemplates returning to a life of villainy.